-The APA obtained a copy of the September 1, 2020, and September 15, 2021, meeting minutes for the Board of Directors (Board) of the District.
+The APA obtained a copy of the August 18, 2021, meeting minutes for the Board of Directors (Board) of the District.
 Those minutes fail to reflect the Board's approval of any District expenditures.
+It was noted the minutes only state, "motion to pay expenses as they occur".